olviko/EasyService/README.md

 EasyService
 ===========

-**EasyService** is a .NET library intended to simplify development and maintenance of Windows services.

-**EasyService** makes creating a Windows service as easy as creating a console application.
+**EasyService** is a .NET library intended to simplify development and maintenance of Windows services. **EasyService** makes creating a Windows service as easy as creating a console application.
 With just a few lines of code you will get a complete Windows service that can be debugged using the debugger and installed by running ```service.exe install```.

 Benefits
 --

 - Focus on your service logic instead of learning details of .NET Service API and InstallUtil commands.
 - Transform any console application into a self-installing Windows service.
-No need for InstallUtil and PowerShell scripts.
 - Painless debugging.
 It is much easier to debug a console application than a service.
 - Full Windows Service Control Manager (SCM) integration including support for configuring all startup and recovery options.